CUHK-AIoT-Sensing/AquaScan/README.md

 ### Moving detection
 Moving_detect.py is used for movement detection.

-Before using moving_detect.py, please make sure that threshold is set.
+Before using moving_detect.py, please make sure that the threshold is set.

 #### Usage Guide
 #### Parameters of Moving_detect.py